jha-captech/Go-Microservice-Template/README.md

 Each scaffold has common packages it implements, the details of which can be found below.

+_Note_ In a larger system, it's likely these packages would be split out into reusable libraries that all teams can leverage.
+This begins to enforce standards and consistency for things like logging, configuration, database access, etc.

 ### `config`

 config contains all application config as well as a function for loading config from environment variables.